Go Canoeing's Winter Activities are back!! Find out more here.

 - Typically last two hours

-- Free information on places to paddle, allowing those with some canoeing experience to head out on an independent adventure
+- Free information on places to paddle across England, allowing those with some canoeing experience to head out on an independent adventure.

-Go Canoeing is a Canoe England Olympic legacy project aimed at using the power and influence of the Games to boost grassroots participation in the sport.
-We are confident we can introduce 20,000 new people to canoeing by 2017 and also encourage 25% of those new participants to continue in the sport and undertake further experiences.
+Go Canoeing is a British Canoeing project aimed boosting grassroots participation in the sport.
+We are confident that we can introduce 20,000 new people to canoeing by 2017 and also encourage 25% of those new participants to continue in the sport and undertake further experiences.

-As well as introducing new people to the sport, Canoe England also believes there is considerable scope to channel non-regular paddlers (those who canoe once to five times a year) into monthly and then weekly participation.
+As well as introducing new people to the sport, British Canoeing also believes there is considerable scope to channel non-regular paddlers (those who canoe once to five times a year) into monthly and then weekly participation.